virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ## Events Execution Sequence

-Below you can find the graphs that show the actions with the adjoining events.
+Below you can find the graphs that provide a list of the actions with the adjoining events.
 Every action has a pair of adjoining events - one of them is executed *before* the action and another one is launched *after* the action, that is when the action is finished.

 !!! note
     The <b>*createEnvironment*</b> action does not have any adjoining events, because the events are bound after an environment creation.